postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ---

-The Postman app provides a variety of views and controls for managing your API projects.
+Postman provides a variety of views and controls for managing your API projects.
 You can drag to resize the components in the Postman user interface.

 [![Postman app](https://assets.postman.com/postman-docs/postman-app-overview.jpg)](https://assets.postman.com/postman-docs/postman-app-overview.jpg)

-You can toggle the app between two main modes: __Build__ and __Browse__ using the control at the bottom-right of the app.
+You can toggle Postman between two main modes: __Build__ and __Browse__ using the control at the bottom-right.
 The __Build__ mode is the primary interface for working with API requests.

 [![general layout](https://assets.postman.com/postman-docs/59046674.jpg)](https://assets.postman.com/postman-docs/59046674.jpg)

 * The left sidebar provides access to your request [history](#history), collections, and APIs.
 * The header allows you to create and import requests and collections, to access the Collection Runner, to move and invite collaborators to workspaces, to access the Interceptor, view sync status / notifications, open your Settings, account, and Postman plan.
 * The center area is where you build and work with requests.
-* The status bar along the bottom of the app allows you to show/hide the sidebar, [find and replace](#find-and-replace), and open the [console](/docs/sending-requests/debugging-and-logs/) on the left.
+* The status bar along the bottom allows you to show/hide the sidebar, [find and replace](#find-and-replace), and open the [console](/docs/sending-requests/debugging-and-logs/) on the left.
 On the right you can launch the __Bootcamp__, toggle between __Build__ and __Browse__ mode, toggle split pane view, open keyboard shortcuts, and access help resources.

 Use browse mode to access entities across your workspace and connect to the Postman Dashboard.